callmecavs/start/README.md

 Outset is developed with the intention of being **the solution to writing frontend code instantly**.

 The magic happens in the [build](https://github.com/callmecavs/outset/blob/master/template/gulpfile.js), with the actual [boilerplate](https://github.com/callmecavs/outset/tree/master/template/src) being intentionally minimal.
-A more detailed explanation of both can be found below.
+A more detailed explanation of both can be found [here](https://github.com/callmecavs/outset/blob/master/BUILD.md).

 ## Usage